Skip to content

 ggplot(ToothGrowth, aes(x=as.factor(dose), y=len, color=supp))+geom_boxplot()

-Check the Staged column to stage git_in_rstudio1.R for commit and then go ahead and commit the changes.
+Check the box next to git_in_rstudio1.R in the Staged column to add it for tracking and then go ahead and commit the changes.

 A message will appear saying that git_in_rstudio1.R has been removed.
-Make that the git_in_rstudio1.R script was removed as well.
+Make sure that the git_in_rstudio1.R script was removed as well in GitHub.

 Restoring Deleted File

-To restore git_in_rstudio1.R but not track it, click on "History" in the Git pane and select the commit for the file that the user wants to restore.
-Click on "View file @" in the version comparison box to pull up the script.
+To restore git_in_rstudio1.R, click on "History" in the Git pane and select the commit for the file that the user wants to restore.
+Click on "View file @" in the version comparison box to retrieve the script.

-Once the script is pulled up, click the save icon to save.
+Once the script is retrieved, click the save icon to save.

 Branches and Merging